India finance minister calls for "calibrated risks" from central bank

 Regulatory uncertainty and policy gridlock have battered foreign corporate investment towards India over the past year, adding to dramatic slowdown in growth.

 Foreign direct investment into India has fallen 67 percent since the start of the current fiscal year in April after a record high the previous year.
-Investors pulled $1.93 billion from India in the second quarter, helping send the rupee to a record low.
+Investors pulled $1.93 billion (1.2 billion pounds) from India in the second quarter, helping send the rupee to a record low.

 It is too early to tell if the economy has bottomed out, but there are signs that foreign investment is returning to India, which is one reason behind a recent appreciation in the rupee, said Chidambaram.